 - Issuing negative work evaluations that cannot be justified by performance or conduct

 - Transferring an employee to a less desirable job

 - Decreasing salary or hourly pay rate without justification

 - Refusing to acknowledge or act upon a valid workplace complaint

-Whistleblower Attorneys in New York — We Fight for Your Right to Speak Up
+Contact Our Whistleblower Retaliation Attorney in NYC — We Fight for Your Right to Speak Up